-Melt the candy wafers by putting them in a plastic microwave-safe bowl.
+While the cake balls are setting in the fridge, melt your candy wafers to create a candy coating.
+Do so by placing the wafers in a microwave-safe bowl.
 Microwave for one minute at 50 percent power, then stir.
-Continue to heat the wafers in the microwave at 30-second intervals and 50-percent power.
+Continue to heat the wafers in the microwave at 30-second intervals and 50 percent power.
 Make sure to stir between each interval until all the wafers have completely melted.

-Once they've melted, you can gauge the consistency and thin them out using Paramount crystals if you have to.
+Once the wafers have melted, gauge the consistency and thin out using Paramount crystals if needed.
 (Paramount is the only product that won't affect the integrity of the coating; find it online or in specialty-baking or candy-supply stores.)
-Add only about 1 teaspoon of the crystals at a time while stirring to melt, and incorporate them completely.
+Add 1 teaspoon of the crystals at a time while stirring to melt, incorporating completely.

-Remove the cake balls from the fridge, and let them sit at room temperature for a few minutes to take the chill off.
-If they've been in the fridge for over an hour, they’ll need to sit out a bit longer, about 10 minutes or so.
+Remove the cake balls from the fridge and let sit at room temperature for a few minutes to take the chill off.
+If they've been in the fridge for over an hour, they’ll need to sit out a bit longer, about 10 minutes.

-Dip about ⅓ inch of the lollipop stick into the candy coating, then insert the stick into a cake ball about halfway.
+Dip about ⅓ of the lollipop stick into the candy coating, then insert the stick into a cake ball about halfway.
 This adheres the ball to the stick and prevents the ball from sliding down or shifting.
-Do this for all of the cake balls.
+Do this for each cake ball.
 The candy coating should harden and set after a few seconds.

-You’re ready to dip once you’ve got your sticks in place; your cake balls don’t feel chilly; and your candy coating has cooled down a bit.
-Dunk a knuckle into the coating, and if it doesn't feel hot, you’re good.
+You’re ready to dip once your sticks are in place, your cake balls don’t feel chilly and your candy coating has cooled down.
+(Dunk a knuckle into the coating and if it doesn't feel hot, you’re good.)

 Hold the cake pop upside down and dip it into the candy coating in one motion, then lift up and gently shake off the excess.
-Turn it right side up and add sprinkles while it's still wet, or place it on a cake pop stand or Styrofoam block to let it dry completely.
+Turn it right side up and add your decoration, like sprinkles or a drizzle of another candy melt color, while it's still wet.
+Place it on a cake pop stand or Styrofoam block to let dry completely.
 Repeat the process until all the cake pops have been coated.

 Find Your Next Project

-Once you master the basic cake pop, dress it up and make totally eye-catching desserts.
+Once you master the basic cake pop, dress it up and make these eye-catching desserts.